 So in an effort to help you through the process, here are some helpful tips:

-Start with the simple and easy stuff first.
+When writing your resume, start with the simple and easy stuff first.
 Once you are on a roll, it can give you the extra confidence to work through the rest.
 The easier items to work on would be:

 - Name and contact information